-To find out more initiatives in Jackson County, contact Brett Martin at email@example.com or 785.228.0231.
+To find out more about initiatives in Jackson County, contact Brett Martin or call 785.228.0231.

 In 2012, Jackson County, just north of Topeka and Shawnee County, officially became part of United Way of Greater Topeka.
 That year United Way awarded $7,000 to the Jackson County Christmas Bureau.
 A year later, two Jackson County residents joined the United Way Board of Directors and a Jackson County Advisory Committee was established.
 Planning meetings began with Jackson County community members, and a Basic Need Survey collected data on community priorities.